What is a Dynamic Microphone?

 Did You Know:

-What’s a polarity pattern?
+What’s a polar pattern?

 Simply put, it describes the mic’s directionality.

-You’ll choose a polarity pattern based on how you’ll be using your microphone.
+You’ll choose a polar pattern based on how you’ll be using your microphone.
 Are you using it for a speaking engagement in a noisy setting, or do you plan on recording podcasts in a quiet room?

 The most common patterns are cardioid, super-cardioid, and omnidirectional.